 Which sub populations are more at-risk for cognitive decline and fast disease progression?

-The Johns Hopkins Precision Medicine Center of Excellence in Alzheimer's Disease (AD) is a unique translational project aimed at characterizing a finite set of therapeutically relevant AD subtypes taking into account known genetic factors, biologic “endophenotypes” assessed by blood, cerebrospinal fluid (CSF), or brain imaging, as well as aspects of clinical phenotype.
+The Richman Family Precision Medicine Center of Excellence in Alzheimer’s Disease (AD) is a unique translational project aimed at characterizing a finite set of therapeutically relevant AD subtypes taking into account known genetic factors, biologic “endophenotypes” assessed by blood, cerebrospinal fluid (CSF), or brain imaging, as well as aspects of clinical phenotype.

 The ultimate goal is to translate this knowledge into clinical care by defining patients who respond optimally to currently available and emerging therapies.
 Subtyping will also lead to identifying new therapeutic targets based on refined and granular understanding of disease mechanisms.

 Alzheimer's and Dementia Research

 Questions we're asking that inform us on how to best care for patients include:

 How can the current quality care be made available to all persons with dementia throughout Johns Hopkins?

 Closing the Loop

 The research we do directly impacts the treatment options available to our patients.
 Find out more about patient care for Alzheimer's Disease.

 The Johns Hopkins Memory and Alzheimer's Treatment Center